JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 Once an object has passed the threshold age set by the JVM, it is moved from the Survivor Space to the Old Generation.
 This gets garbage collected much less frequently since it takes longer to fill up.
 The downside to this is that when it does get garbage collected it is much slower than the garbage collection of the young generation.
 This is because most of the objects dealt with by the garbage collector for the old generation are still in use.

 The permanent generation no longer exists in JDK 8.
 In 2014, the JVM was updated to no longer need the permanent generation.
 All class metadata is now stored in native memory, with a tag "Metaspace" with unlimited space.
 It is still affected by garbage collection so when a class is unloaded due to garbage collection, the metadata is de-allocated as well.
 When a certain threshold of metadata storage is reached, the metadata is garbage collected.
 This threshold can be set by you, but also automatically raises and lowers based on the total space used my Metaspace.

+The garbage collection process of Java is the same as any language that uses the JVM and doesn't use it's own garbage collector.
+Languages like Clojure, Scala and Groovy use the JVM-implemented garbage collector described above.

 ##### [back to top](#top)